A ZenBrain Studio Guide

 This is for you if...

-You have days where you're unstoppable and days where you can't start
+You have days where you're sharp and focused and days where you can't start the simplest thing

-You want to understand the science — not just be told what to do
+You want to understand why your motivation works the way it does — not just be told to try harder

-You want a framework you can personalize, not a rigid system to fail at
+You want something you can actually personalize — not another rigid system

 Dopamine Ecology